bomonike/azure-chatgbt/README.md

 1. An active [Azure subscription](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing).
 If you don't have one, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.

+1. The deployment must be started by a user who has sufficient permissions to assign roles, such as a `User Access Administrator` or `Owner`.

 1. Test login into Azure:

    <pre><strong>az login</strong></pre>

-1. The deployment must be started by a user who has sufficient permissions to assign roles, such as a `User Access Administrator` or `Owner`.

 1. Assign Azure account `Microsoft.Resources/deployments/write` permissions at the subscription level.

-1. Obtain a domain name.

-1. Obtain/specify email addresses.

 <hr />